Hi. I’m Catherine Price.

 People

-I'm a science journalist, speaker, founder of Screen/Life Balance, and author of books including How to Break Up With Your Phone and The Power of Fun: How to Feel Alive Again.
+I'm a health and science journalist, speaker, founder of Screen/Life Balance, and author of How to Break Up With Your Phone and The Power of Fun: How to Feel Alive Again.
 I help people scroll less, live more, and have fun along the way.